MicrosoftDocs/power-automate-docs/articles/create-cloud-flow-from-description.md

 - A work or school account with access to a Power Automate [environment](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) that's based in Europe or the United States.

   >[!NOTE]
-  >You can't create cloud flows from a description if you're logged in with a Microsoft Account.
+  >You can't create cloud flows from a description if you're logged in with a Microsoft account.

   >[!TIP]
   >If you don’t have access to an environment that's based Europe or the United States, you can [create a new environment and select Europe or United States](/power-platform/admin/create-environment#create-an-environment-in-the-power-platform-admin-center) as the region.